Gujangbagh Xinjiang, China Travel Guide

 Opportunities for cultural immersion allow for a understanding of Uyghur traditions in Hotan, though some activities are limited for foreign visitors.

-Sometimes local shows might be observed in markets or public squares.
+Infrequent local shows might be observed in markets or public squares.
 These are not typically typically tourist-oriented shows.

-Formal cultural performances occur more likely in bigger cities such as Urumqi or Kashgar, someperiods organized for tour groups.
+Formal cultural performances occur more likely in bigger cities such as Urumqi or Kashgar, someperiods organized for organized tour groups.

 Community-based tourism initiatives are extremely limited or non-existent for foreign travelers due to security restrictions.